astromikemerri/Microcar/README.md

 <img src=https://github.com/astromikemerri/Microcar/blob/main/circuitwiring.jpg>

 A Fritzing file for the requisite wiring is <A href=https://github.com/astromikemerri/Microcar/blob/main/microcar.fzz> here</a>

+One piece of the hardware you may have to tune is to make sure that the A4988 has been set to a current limit appropriate to these minie stepper motors, by adjusting the potentiometer on the board with a small screwdriver:
+1. Power the setup (XIAO on, 9V [pwer supply on).
+2. connect voltmeter black to GND, red on the metal top of the pot.
+3. Turn the pot slowly until you read the target voltage of 0.24 V.
+4. Let it sit 1–2 minutes; if the chip is too hot to touch, turn the voltage down a little.

 The other hardware elements are the 3D-printed parts, <A href=https://github.com/astromikemerri/Microcar/blob/main/MotorFittings.3mf>the fittings for the motors</a> and <A href=https://github.com/astromikemerri/Microcar/blob/main/housing.3mf>the housing for the project</a>.
 I printed them on a Bambu A1-mini printer in PETG, using 0.08mm layers, but there is nothing particularly machine-dependent in the files.